Last Updated on April 15, 2026 by Indoor Plant Nook

 Step 6 — Re-sterilize Between Trees

-If you are repotting multiple trees in one session, sterilize tools between each tree.
-Pathogens from one tree’s root system can easily transfer to the next.
+If you are working on multiple trees in one session, re-run your bonsai tool sterilization steps between each tree.
+Pathogens from one tree’s root system or cuts can easily transfer to the next.

 Cross-Contamination: Beyond the Cutting Tool